What is Joint Attention in Childhood?

 What to Do About Joint Attention Issues in Children

 In order to help your child with joint attention, it is important to know what it is at a foundational level.
 Parents can significantly impact a child’s joint attention through direct teaching, practice, and reinforcement of these important social skills.
+Want to help your child with joint attention and other important social skills?
+Cadey courses are taught by licensed child psychologists and delivered in just two minutes a day.
+Sign up today.

 Joint attention has two parts